 2. Respiratory diseases are being worsened by the burning of fossil fuels.
 The exact opposite is true.
 So long as human beings burn wood and dung for heating and cooking as they do still do in the Third World, life expectancy is dramatically lowered.
 If you want to improve the health of all human beings, then you want to get them off the dung and onto the fossil fuels.
 Green alternatives are expensive, feel-good gestures that create destructive, often lethal fuel poverty.

 3. Infectious diseases, including malaria, are spreading due to manmade global warming.
-A couple of problems here: (A) Malaria is not a tropical disease (I cover this in Don’t Sell Your Coat as well); and (B) the claim that malaria is “spreading” to the United States is laughable — the disease has killed Americans in all 49 North American states and was so bad in Georgia that the U.S. government put the Centers for Disease Control in Atlanta to help combat it decades ago.
+A couple of problems here: (A) Malaria is not a tropical disease (I cover this in Don’t Sell Your Coat as well); and (B) the claim that malaria is “spreading” to the United States is laughable — the disease has killed Americans in all but one U.S. states and was so bad in Georgia that the U.S. government put the Centers for Disease Control in Atlanta to help combat it decades ago.
 What diminished malaria in the U.S. was D.D.T., period.

 4. The “we don’t know what we don’t know” conundrum (a.k.a. there’s a giant bogeyman in the closet).
 Listen, here’s what we do know: The past half-century isn’t very warm compared to many other times in Earth’s climatological history.
 The four interglacials before our own were all warmer, the Eemian by two degrees Celsius.
 Sea level during the Eemian was 15 feet higher than today.